 Having an oatmeal peanut butter smoothie is a great option if you want to use this oats smoothie for weight gain.

-If you plan on lifting weights to support your weight-gaining goals, using maca powder can also be a great addition to your smoothie.
+If you plan on lifting weights (affiliate link) to support your weight-gaining goals, using maca powder can also be a great addition to your smoothie.

 Bananas are naturally sweet, and I don't really love having too many sweets in the morning.

 Ripe frozen bananas work for me on this recipe, but many people, including Joaquin, prefer sweeter smoothies.